4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 ### Online Preview Mode

 In OpenMLDB CLI, executing SQL in online mode puts it in online preview mode.
-Please note that online preview mode has limited support; you can refer to the [SELECT STATEMENT](https://chat.openai.com/openmldb_sql/dql/SELECT_STATEMENT) documentation for more details.
+Please note that online preview mode has limited support; you can refer to the [SELECT STATEMENT](../openmldb_sql/dql/SELECT_STATEMENT) documentation for more details.

 Online preview mode is primarily for previewing query results.
 If you need to run complex SQL queries, it's recommended to use offline mode.
 To query complete online data, consider using a data export tool such as the `SELECT INTO` command.
 Keep in mind that if the online table contains a large volume of data, it might trigger data truncation, and executing `SELECT * FROM table` could result in some data not being returned.

-Online data is typically distributed across multiple locations, and when you run `SELECT * FROM table`, it retrieves results from various Tablet Servers without performing global sorting.
-As a result, the order of results can be somewhat random with each execution of `SELECT * FROM table`.
+Online data is usually distributed across multiple locations, and when you run `SELECT * FROM table`, it retrieves results from various Tablet Servers without performing global sorting.
+As a result, the order of data will be different with each execution of `SELECT * FROM table`.

 ### Offline Mode and Online Request Mode

-In the [Full Process of Feature Engineering Development and Launch](https://chat.openai.com/tutorial/concepts/modes.md#11-fullprocessoffeatureengineeringdevelopmentandlaunch), offline mode and online request mode play prominent roles:
+In the [Full Process of Feature Engineering Development and Launch](../concepts/modes.md), offline mode and online request mode play prominent roles:

 - Offline Mode Batch Query: Used for offline feature generation.
-- Request Query in Online Request Mode: Employed for real-time feature computation.
+- Query in Online Request Mode: Employed for real-time feature computation.

-While these two modes share the same SQL statements and produce consistent computation results, due to the use of two different execution engines (offline and online), not all SQL statements that work offline can necessarily be deployed online.
+While these two modes share the same SQL statements and produce consistent computation results, due to the use of two different execution engines (offline and online), not all SQL statements that work offline can be deployed online.
 SQL that can be executed in online request mode is a subset of offline executable SQL.
 Therefore, it's essential to test whether SQL can be deployed using `DEPLOY` after completing offline SQL development.

 ## Offline Command Synchronization Mode

 All offline commands can be executed in synchronous mode using `set @@sync_job=true;`.
-In this mode, the command will only return after completion, whereas in asynchronous mode, job information for the offline task is immediately returned.
-To check the execution status of the job, you can use `SHOW JOB <id>`.
-The return values differ depending on the command in synchronous mode:
+In this mode, the command will only return after completion, whereas in asynchronous mode, job info is immediately returned, requires usage of `SHOW JOB <id>` to check the execution status of the job.
+In synchronous mode, the return values differ depending on the command.

 - DML commands like `LOAD DATA` and DQL commands like `SELECT INTO` return the ResultSet of Job Info.
 These results are identical to those in asynchronous mode, with the only difference being the return time.
-The ResultSet of Job Info can also be parsed.
-- Regular `SELECT` queries in DQL return Job Info in asynchronous mode and query results in synchronous mode.
-However, support for this feature is currently incomplete, as explained in [Offline Sync Mode-select](https://chat.openai.com/openmldb_sql/dql/SELECT_STATEMENT.md#offlinesyncmode-select).
-The results are in CSV format, but data integrity is not guaranteed, so it's not recommended to rely on them for accurate query results.
+- Normal `SELECT` queries in DQL return Job Info in asynchronous mode and query results in synchronous mode.
+However, support for this feature is currently incomplete, as explained in [Offline Sync Mode-select](../openmldb_sql/dql/SELECT_STATEMENT.md#offline-sync-mode-select).
+The results are in CSV format, but data integrity is not guaranteed, so it's not recommended to use as accurate query results.
   - In the CLI interactive mode, the results are printed directly.
-  - In the SDK, a row-column ResultSet is returned, providing the entire query result as a string.
+  - In the SDK, ResultSet is returned, the query result as a string.
 Consequently, it's not recommended to use synchronous mode queries in the SDK and process their results.

-Synchronous mode comes with timeout considerations, which are detailed in [Adjusting Configuration](https://chat.openai.com/openmldb_sql/ddl/SET_STATEMENT.md#offlinecommandconfiguarationdetails).
+Synchronous mode comes with timeout considerations, which are detailed in [Configuration](../openmldb_sql/ddl/SET_STATEMENT.md#offline-command-configuaration-details).